fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

         }
         ).wait();

-This encapsulation is required as every access to GUI components must be performed in the thread containing the GUI.
+This encapsulation is required because all access to GUI components must be performed in the thread containing the GUI.
 It moves the function calls from the current thread, to the GUI thread.